العربية

 Tendinitis and bursitis frequently result from repetitive mechanical overload, anatomic malalignment, or inflammatory arthropathies.
 While conservative modalities like targeted physical therapy, orthotics, and corticosteroid injections resolve most cases, refractory or septic presentations necessitate surgical intervention.
 Operative management ranges from minimally invasive aspiration to formal open excision and drainage.
 This guide details the biomechanical principles, diagnostic criteria, and step-by-step surgical techniques required for optimal outcomes in complex bursal and tendinous pathologies.

 In the comprehensive evaluation of patients presenting with tendinitis and bursitis of the lower extremity, a meticulous history detailing occupational demands, biomechanical stressors, and exercise routines is paramount.
-The etiology is frequently rooted in mechanical overload: overuse (repetitive, submaximal activity) or acute overload (sudden, unaccustomed increases in activity intensity).
-These forces induce microtearing within the tendinous architecture, leading to a cascade of mucoid degeneration, neovascularization, and chronic tendinopathy.
+The etiology of these ubiquitous orthopedic conditions is frequently rooted in mechanical overload, which can be further subdivided into overuse (repetitive, submaximal activity) or acute overload (sudden, unaccustomed increases in activity intensity).
+These pathological forces induce microtearing within the tendinous architecture, leading to a cascade of mucoid degeneration, neovascularization, and chronic tendinopathy.
+Unlike acute inflammatory tendinitis, chronic tendinopathy is characterized histologically by angiofibroblastic hyperplasia, an absence of acute inflammatory cells, and a disorganized collagen matrix dominated by inferior Type III collagen rather than the robust Type I collagen found in healthy tendons.

-Mechanical abnormalities play a critical role in the pathogenesis of these conditions.
-Leg-length discrepancies, coronal or sagittal plane malalignment, and foot pathomechanics (e.g., excessive subtalar pronation or rigid supination) alter the kinetic chain, placing asymmetrical stress on tendinous insertions and adjacent bursae.
+Mechanical abnormalities play a critical and often underappreciated role in the pathogenesis of both tendinous and bursal conditions.
+Leg-length discrepancies, coronal or sagittal plane malalignment (such as genu varum or genu valgum), and foot pathomechanics (e.g., excessive subtalar pronation, rigid supination, or pes cavus) inextricably alter the kinetic chain.
+This biomechanical disruption places asymmetrical stress on tendinous insertions and the adjacent bursae designed to protect them.
+Over time, the physiological capacity of these structures to attenuate friction is overwhelmed, leading to cellular hypertrophy, increased exudative fluid production, and clinical symptomatology.

 Image